brianreumere/es-theme-alcamoth/README.md

 Video view can contain `md_video`.

+## Licensing

+This theme is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License](LICENSE).

-## Sublicenses
+### Sublicenses

-Controller icons are from the [Chicuelo theme](https://github.com/chicueloarcade/es-theme-Chicuelo) which is licensed under the [Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, included here](LICENSE.Chicuelo.md).
+Controller icons are from the [Chicuelo theme](https://github.com/chicueloarcade/es-theme-Chicuelo), which is also licensed under the [Creative Commons Attributition-NonCommercial-ShareAlike 4.0 International License, available here](https://github.com/chicueloarcade/es-theme-Chicuelo?tab=readme-ov-file#license).